-When you choose to get a dog, you must choose to become a responsible dog owner.
+When you choose to get a dog, it's important to be a responsible dog owner.
 Unfortunately, not all dog owners act responsibly, abandoning their dogs when they become inconvenient.
 The most irresponsible of dog owners will leave dogs to fend for themselves in a vacant home or chained in a yard.
 This is tragic and unacceptable.
-It's also illegal to abandon your dog in most areas under animal cruelty laws.
-You cannot just get rid of your dog.
+In addition, it's illegal to abandon your dog in most areas under animal cruelty laws.
+It's not fair to just get rid of your dog.
 It is your responsibility to make sure your dog is cared for properly.

 I’m Moving and My New Place Does Not Allow Dogs

 Can you try harder to find a pet-friendly residence?
 Anyone who has tried to rent an apartment with a dog knows it is not always easy.
 Be diligent and you will most likely find the right place.
 Try to negotiate the conditions with potential landlords, and be willing to spend a little extra money.
 If you absolutely must move right away and cannot find a place that allows your dog, talk to friends and family.
 Someone you know might be willing to take care of your dog for an extended period of time while you search for other arrangements.
 The same applies if your move is temporary and dogs are truly not allowed.